FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/complete-list-oauth-grants.md

     - `state`, with the state parameter sent in the original request.
 The Client should compare this value with the one stored in the user’s session to make sure the authorization code obtained is in response to requests made by this client and not another client application.

-5. The Client sends a *POST* request to the token endpoint on the Authorization Server with the following parameters:
+5. The Client sends a *POST* request to the token endpoint on the Authorization Server.
+The client also must include client credentials if it’s a confidential client or it was issued client credentials.
+The authorization server will authenticate the client if client credentials are included and verify that the refresh token was issued to the authenticated client.
+The client authentication process is described in detail in [section 3.2.1 of RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749#section-3.2.1).
+The *POST* request must include the following parameters:
     - `grant_type`, with the value of `authorization_code`.
     - `redirect_uri`, with the same redirect URI the user was redirected back to.
     - `code`, with the authorization code from the query string.

-The client also must include client credentials if it’s a confidential client or it was issued client credentials.
-The authorization server will authenticate the client if client credentials are included and verify that the refresh token was issued to the authenticated client.
-The client authentication process is described in detail in [section 3.2.1 of RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749#section-3.2.1).

 6. The Authorization Server responds with a JSON object containing these properties:
     - `token_type`, with the value `Bearer`.
     - `expires_in`, with an integer representing the TTL of the access token.
     - `access_token`, the access token itself.

 `scope` and `refresh_token` may be returned as well.

 There is also an extension called [PKCE](https://datatracker.ietf.org/doc/html/rfc7636) which prevents certain attacks if the client secret cannot be secured, such as in a single page application.

 ## Implicit

 The implicit grant type is used by user-agent-specific clients like web browsers or email readers.
 Generally, it’s used by single-page web applications that can’t store client secret credentials because their application code and storage are publicly accessible.

 This grant is no longer recommended for getting access tokens because it is less secure than the authorization flow, since it lacks client authentication.
 The implicit grant is only used in legacy applications.
 Therefore, no flow will be outlined.
+[Learn more.](/blog/2021/04/29/whats-wrong-with-implicit-grant)

 ## Resource Owner Password Credentials

 This grant is based on the functionality of the username and password credentials of a resource owner (user) to authorize and access protected data from a resource server.
 This kind of grant works well for trusted first-party clients on both web and platform applications.
 It is also useful as a stepping stone when porting applications using custom auth solutions over to OAuth-based solutions.